Specific Program Capabilities

 Progressing through cFCR, TR and the CABs

-You can edit the Skill-Based Treatment program for the client to progress to the later stages.
+You can edit the Skill-Based Treatment program for the client to automatically progress to the later stages.
 The Skill-Based Treatment template uses a few different types of targets.

 Transition from sFCR to cFCR

 The FCR is set up as a Shaping target.
 This means that the therapist will only see the current shape of the target during data-collection.
-When the client is ready to proceed to cFCR you just set the sFCR target to Closed and the cFCR target to Working On:
+When the client is ready to proceed to cFCR you just set the sFCR target to [Closed] and the cFCR target to [Working On].

 Progressing to TR